January, EUROPEAN BMX RACING DECLINING?

-Under not to good weather conditions this event took place.
+This event took place under not to good weather conditions.
 As always not many outside BMX people came to watch this event.
 A newly attracted promotion and marketing organization called RUTAC thought differently.
 With all the preparation and publicity they generated, RUTAC expected many, many more spectators.
-Mainly just the supporters of the riders present (around 1500 spectators) were there as spectators.
+Mainly just the supporters of the riders present (and around 1500 spectators) were there as spectators.
 The event did have around 800 entries overall.
-RUTAC being new in BMX the help out the Kampen BMX club, don’t know much about BMX and its history, that was their problem.
+RUTAC being new in BMX the help out the Kampen BMX club, didn’t know much about BMX and its history, that was their problem.
 BMX isn’t road cycling.
 Dutch National TV was present, filmed the main events and broadcasted this during a sports program a day later (approx. 4 till 5 minutes).
 This was about the only time, that the sport of BMX was on TV in 2002.

 *** foto's race Kampen.